 Take out a 401(k) loan

-Your retirement savings account can be another tool to bridge the gap in financing, and the rates and payment may be significantly less than what you’ll pay for a bridge loan.
+Your retirement savings account can be another tool to close the gap in financing, and the rates and payment may be significantly less than what you’ll pay for a bridge loan.
 Check with your plan provider for any restrictions on loans for home purchases.
 It may be more cost-effective to take out a 401(k) loan to avoid the closing costs and high interest rates that come with a bridge loan.

 The drawback to a 401(k) loan is that the borrowed money is taken from your retirement savings and won’t be working for you in the market.
 Consider this option only if you plan to repay the loan immediately after your current home sells.